 Further exploration led to ExifTool (4.7 stars on Softpedia), which ran from the command line, and Exif Pilot (3.0 stars), which had a GUI.
 Given the sharp difference in ratings, I started with ExifTool.
 The installation instructions suggested, as a first step, to put the downloaded executable (named exiftool(-k).exe, but renamed by me to be simply ExifTool.exe) in the same folder as the JPGs (or, optionally, put it in C:\Windows, or add it to the computer’s PATH).
 I also needed a preferred way to open a command line in that folder.

 Then I had to work up the proper ExifTool command syntax.
-I didn’t know much about tags, and the documentation was not helpful.
-I found the best way to get information about the tool was to use a targeted Google search.
+I didn’t know much about tags.
+ExifTool had many options, and the available documentation was a bit overwhelming.
+For my purposes, the best way to get specific guidance was often to use a targeted Google search.
 One such search led, for instance, to an explanation that the -r option would tell ExifTool to recurse through subdirectories.
 A proffered list of ExifTool Tag Names baffled me, as it did not seem to include any of the several tags that other pages in the documentation characterized as legitimate ExifTool tags (e.g., Title, CreateDate).
 Eventually I gathered that different sources (e.g., Adobe) had potentially incompatible sets of valid tags.
 Piecing together hints from the FAQs and the Examples page and a separate discussion, I came up with two commands:

 exiftool -csv -r > ExifTitles.csv exiftool -r -filename -title > ExifTitles.txt